-In DVB-ASI mode, 8b/10b decoding is applied to the received data stream.
+In DVB-ASI mode, the GS2960A carries out 8b/10b decoding and generates 10-bit parallel DVB-ASI compliant data.

-In Data-Through mode, all forms of SMPTE and DVB-ASI decoding are disabled, and the device can be used as a simple serial to parallel converter.
+In Data-Through mode, the device operates as a simple serial to parallel converter.
+No additional processing features are enabled.